Equivariant Degenerations of Plane Curve Orbits: Degenerations III: Quartic Plane Curves

-\begin{proof} Let $Z$ be the curvilinear scheme of length 3 (respectively 4) in a neighborhood of $p\in Q$.
-By counting conditions, we see that there is a conic $Q'$ containing $Z$, $p_1,\ldots,p_{5-n}$.
-If $n=3$, then $Q'$ cannot be a double line since $Z$, $p_1$, $p_2$ are not set-theoretically contained in a line, and the conic cannot be the union of two distinct lines since $Z$ is not contained in a line.
-Therefore the conic is smooth.
+\begin{proof} Let $Z \subset Q$ be the scheme of length 3 (respectively 4) supported at $p\in Q$.
+By counting conditions, for both $n=3,4$ we see that there is a conic $Q'$ containing $Z$, $p_1,\ldots,p_{5-n}$.
+If $n=3$, then $Q'$ cannot be a double line (since $Z$, $p_1$, $p_2$ are not contained in a line), nor can it be the union of two distinct lines (since $Z$ is not contained in a line, and also $p$, $p_{1}$, $p_{2}$ are not collinear).
+Therefore the conic $Q'$ is smooth.
+It is unique because of Bezout's theorem.

-If $n=4$, then $Q'$ cannot be a double line since the underlying line must be tangent to $Q$ at $p$, but that line does not pass through $p_1$ by assumption.
-We also cannot have $Q'$ be the union of two distinct lines or else $Q'$ can only meet $Q$ at $p$ to order 3.
-Therefore $Q'$ is smooth.
+If $n=4$, then $Q'$ cannot be a double line since the underlying line would then have to be tangent to $Q$ at $p$, but the tangent line does not pass through $p_1$ by assumption.
+We also cannot have $Q'$ be the union of two distinct lines or else $Q'$ can only meet $Q$ at $p$ with maximum multiplicity 3.
+Therefore $Q'$ is smooth, and again Bezout's theorem provides uniqueness. \end{proof}

-In both cases, $Q'$ is unique because the space of all such conics is a linear system and any nontrivial linear system of conics contains singular conics. \end{proof}

-\begin{lem} Let $3\leq n\leq 7$ and let $C$ be a general quartic curve with an $A_n$ singularity.
-Then, there is a smooth conic meeting $C$ at its singular point to order $n+1$ and meeting $C$ transversely at $7-n$ other points. \end{lem}
+\begin{lem} Let $n$ be such that $3\leq n\leq 7$ and let $C \subset \P V$ be a general quartic curve with an $A_n$ singular point.
+Then, there exists a smooth conic meeting $C$ at $C$'s singular point with multiplicity $n+1$ and meeting $C$ transversely at $7-n$ other points. \end{lem}